yuqianguk/Darknet-Yolov3-Docker/README.md

-# /docker directory
+# Docker Directory

-Dockerfile used to create darknet and Opencv image.
+Dockerfile used to create darknet, OpenCv and python image.

 # Docker Images contain Darknet and OpenCV